Mark Scheifele: Personal life

 Scheifele is a practising Christian and has gathered with teammates Adam Lowry, Josh Morrissey, and formerly Tucker Poolman to pray and talk.
 When speaking of the impact his faith has over his life, Scheifele said: "I take the role I play in the community here as a Christian very seriously."
 Scheifele is also a Sport Ambassador for KidSport Winnipeg, a charity that aims to remove the financial barriers to playing sports, and runs an annual hockey camp for boys and girls on behalf of KidSport Winnipeg.

 Scheifele grew up playing golf on a small course in Tavistock, Ontario, and considers himself a casual golfer.
 In 2018, he replaced Blake Wheeler at the PGA Tour Canada event where he posted a birdie, six pars, seven bogeys, three double bogeys and one triple for an 87.
 He later played in another golf tournament in support of KidSport Winnipeg.

 In 2020, Scheifele was sued by his former personal chef who claimed he "didn't pay him in a "timely and consistent manner;" didn't give the chef health benefits; and "[caused] the Plaintiff to incur substantial out of pocket expenses in carrying out his duties as an employee."
 Scheifele responded to the lawsuit denying all claims and asked for the suit to be dismissed.

 The night before game 6 of a 2025 second-round matchup against the Dallas Stars, Scheifele's father died unexpectedly.
 Following the news, donations of $55 (Scheifele's jersey number) began to be made in his father's memory to charities supported by Scheifele, including KidSport Canada and the True North Youth Foundation.

+Scheifele is married to equestrian Britt Scheifele.

+Scheifele is the owner of two pet goats named Tiger Woods and Tom Brady.